dxps/dev-notes/java-9+/readme.md

 }

 ```
-It should be reviewed and reused later when a newer version of Vert.x will officially support Java 10 (not it depends on gRPC update).
+It should be reviewed and reused later when a newer version of Vert.x will officially support Java 10 (currently it depends on the gRPC update).